 To inform a measured and appropriate design to the chosen site it is important to carry out a site analysis.
 This will vary from site to site but the main features will remain constant and will present opportunities and barriers for the design of the building.

 Every site will be unique and may contain existing mature trees, waterways, differing topography, existing habitats and site specific ecology and weather patterns.
-The final design will need to respond to these elements as well as the existing built environment and the natural heritage in the area.
+The elements as well as the existing built environment and the natural heritage in the area.